William Lindsay (shipowner): Family

 He was married to Mary Weatherstone Bruce (d.1881).
 They had three children: James William (b.
 1849), Mary Weatherstone (b.
 1851), and William Walter (b.
 1854).

 He was grandfather to Charles Augustus Carlow FRSE, the son of his daughter, Mary Weatherstone Lindsay (1851-1929).

-Artistic Recognition
+Artistic recognition

 His portrait by John Horsburgh is held by the City of Edinburgh Council at Leith Town Hall (now Leith Police station) along with a marble bust of him.

+A bust in white Carrera marble by William Brodie RSA was presented to Lindsay on 15 October 1864 was presented by Edinburgh citizens at the Waterloo Hotel in central Edinburgh together with a large piece of engraved silver plate.
+The bust was then gifted to Leith Town Hall.